The ACM SIGPLAN

 ICFP provides a forum for researchers and developers to hear about the latest work on the design, implementations, principles, and uses of functional programming.
 The conference covers the entire spectrum of work, from practice to theory, including its peripheries.

 This page is designed to be a permanent home for information about, or relevant to, ICFP.
-As well as information about the conference itself, it contains pointers to journals, other conferences, language implementations, research groups, and so on, that may be of interest.
-Please email suggestions for improvement to David Van Horn.
+As well as information about the conference itself, it contains pointers to journals, other conferences and workshops, and so on, that may be of interest.
+Please email suggestions for improvement to Lindsey Kuper.

 ICFP seeks original papers on the art and science of functional programming.
 Submissions are invited on all topics from principles to practice, from foundations to features, from abstraction to application.
 The scope includes all languages that encourage functional programming, including both purely applicative and imperative languages, as well as languages with objects or concurrency.
 Particular topics of interest include: